jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

 (List.map (\tag -> li [] [ text tag ] (Dict.keys model.tagList)))
 ```

 You can see that using the [pipeline operator](http://package.elm-lang.org/packages/elm-lang/core/latest/Basics) makes things much easier to read.
-The complete program now looks like this:
+Here's a demo:

 <iframe src="https://ellie-app.com/embed/4HDDt9jpTa1/0" style="width:100%; height:400px; border:0; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 # Counting keys

-This Dict isn't very useful without some actual data in its keys however.
-We need to update `groupTags` to actually count the number of occurrences instead of just setting each value to `0`.
+This Dict isn't very useful without some actual data in its keys.
+To fix that, we need to update `groupTags` to actually count the number of occurrences instead of just setting each value to `0`.
 Here's what it looks like:

 ```haskell
 groupTags : List String -> Dict String Int